 - Negotiate for lower interest rates

 Credit card companies are open to negotiations when you show real interest in paying your debt.
-They can sit down to discuss flexible payment plans with you.
+Be sure the new plan reduces the interest charges and or amount of debt and get any new terms in writing.

 Use interest rates and tax benefits as yardsticks with which to prioritise debts.
 After this, come up with an effective method for getting rid of them.